 There will be a website, and you'll be able to put in your ZIP code and get a list of available health plans.
-There will be a section where you can find out whether you qualify for subsidies, or whether you might need to look at Medicaid.
+There will be a section where you can find out if you qualify for subsidies, or whether you might need to look at Medicaid.
 There will be cost calculators to allow you to compare different levels of coverage: platinum, gold, silver and bronze.
-There will be tools that allow you to see whether your doctor or hospital is with a particular plan.
+There will be tools that allow you to see if your doctor or hospital is with a particular plan.

 In an interview, HHS official Hash said the government is undaunted by the prospect of running exchanges in half the states or more.